The Crescent Bathhouse

 The Crescent Bathhouse was erected in 1887 from the design by Frank Ferris, proprietor, and is modeled after the Moorish style of architecture of the Victorian Era.
 The construction of the building utilizes the single wall concept of 1¼-inch thick tongue and groove, beaded redwood boards installed vertically with a minimum of structural load bearing columns and a complete absence of corner bracing.
 This construction concept, while not approved by today’s standards, has withstood earthquakes and years of usage.

 A bound register from 1888 and 1889 reads, “Crescent Bathhouse, Ferris and Heald, Prop’s.”
-Heald, a city founder, built the bathhouse three years after Elsinore became a city.
+Franklin Heald, a city founder, bought the land and built the bathhouse three years after Elsinore became a city.

 The site of the old Crescent Bathhouse probably has more history tied up with it than any other spot in Elsinore Valley.
 Built in 1887 in the Moorish style it is graced by high-pillared arches, full banistered porches around the entire upper and lower floor, a generous amount of gingerbread trim, loud color scheme for the day, and tinted glass windows gave the building an elaborate image.

 The bathhouse must have been quite a sight to travelers of the 1890’s when traveling down the sparsely settled streets of Elsinore.
 The huge two-story building of Moorish design features highly decorated arches, a large crescent beneath the upper story porch gable, and three towering copulas topping the ridge crown.
 The original color scheme of dark red, white, yellow and green for the main building and horizontal roof striping of the same color gave the building a colorful flavor.